Bayraktar (song)

-Borovok received a request from the Armed Forces of Ukraine to write a folk song on the day the invasion began, and completed the song within two hours.
 The song got positive critical acclaim from journalists, and received a humorous Oscar from the Ukrainian Ground Forces.
 "Bayraktar" is played frequently on Ukrainian radio, and sung by Ukrainians in protests.

 Background

 The song is dedicated to the Turkish Baykar Bayraktar TB2 combat drone, which was used by the Ukrainian Army during the 2022 Russian invasion of Ukraine.
 The use of the drones is reported to have slowed the Russian advance into the country.

 The song was written and composed by Ukrainian soldier Taras Borovok.
-Having only attended four music classes, Borovok received a request from the Armed Forces of Ukraine on 24 February 2022, the day the Russian invasion started, to write a folk song about the TB2 drone.
-It took him "15 to 20 minutes" to write the lyrics, and "1,5 to 2 hours" to complete the whole song.
+In an interview to Turkish press, Borovok said that he received a request from the Armed Forces of Ukraine to prepare a video about Bayraktar on the day the invasion began, but he decided it would be better to write a song instead.
+It took him "15 to 20 minutes" to write the lyrics, and "1.5 to 2 hours" to complete the whole song.
 Speaking to Euronews, Borovok said that the goal of the song was to "influence people, keep morale high and reduce Russian influence."
+He also pointed out that the song is propaganda.

 Lyrics and music video

 "Bayraktar" was uploaded to YouTube on 1 March 2022.
 It has been named a patriotic propaganda and folk song by media outlets.
 The lyrics praise the Bayraktar drones and talk about how they serve as a punishment to the invading Russian Armed Forces.
 The song also mocks the Russian Army itself, the equipment used by them, their invasion of Ukraine, and the soup they consume.
-In numerous music videos, the song is accompanied by Bayraktar's strikes on columns of Russian equipment in the territory of Ukraine.
+In numerous music videos, the song is accompanied by footage taken by a Bayraktar TB2's gun camera, showing strikes on columns of Russian equipment in the territory of Ukraine.